 The use of books, journals, databases within the physical library is free for any library patron or visitor, although please note that per vendor licensing agreements, some e-book platforms are available only to UMass Boston community members.
-If you have any questions please contact the Circulation Desk at 617.287.5900.
+If you have any questions, please contact the Circulation Desk at 617.287.5900.

 Current UMass Boston Students can use a laptop, free of charge, by simply checking one out at the Circulation Desk.

 - A valid UMass Boston Student ID is Required;